Kate Beckinsale: 1991–1997: Early acting roles

 Shortly after leaving Oxford University in 1995, Beckinsale starred in Cold Comfort Farm, as Flora Poste, a newly orphaned 1930s socialite sent to live with distant family members in rural England.
 The John Schlesinger-directed film was an adaptation of Stella Gibbons's novel and also featured Joanna Lumley, Eileen Atkins, Ian McKellen, Rufus Sewell and Stephen Fry.
 Beckinsale was initially considered too young, but was cast after she wrote a pleading letter to the director.
 Emanuel Levy of Variety was reminded of "the strength of a young Glenda Jackson and the charm of a young Julie Christie."
 Kevin Thomas of the Los Angeles Times classed the actress as "yet another of those effortlessly skilled British beauties who light up the screen."
 Janet Maslin of The New York Times felt she played the role "with the perfect snippy aplomb."
 The film grossed over $5 million at the US box office.

 Also in 1995, she appeared in Haunted, a ghost story in which Derek Elley of Variety felt she "holds the screen, with both physical looks and verbal poise."
-1995 also saw Beckinsale's first professional stage appearance as Nina in The Seagull at Theatre Royal, Bath.
-She became romantically involved with co-star Michael Sheen after meeting during play rehearsals.
+1995 saw Beckinsale's first professional stage appearance, as Nina in The Seagull at Theatre Royal, Bath.
+She became romantically involved with costar Michael Sheen after meeting during play rehearsals.
 She later said: "I was all revved up to feel very intimidated.
 It was my first-ever play and my mother had cut out reviews of him in previous productions.
 And then he walked in ...
 It was almost like, 'God, well, I'm finished now.
 That's it, then.'...
 He's the most outrageously talented person I've ever met."
 Irving Wardle of The Independent felt that "the casting, including Michael Sheen's volcanic Kostya and Kate Beckinsale's steadily freezing Nina, is mainly spot-on."
-In early 1996, she starred in two further plays; Sweetheart at the Royal Court Theatre and Clocks and Whistles at the Bush Theatre.
+In early 1996, she starred in two further plays, Sweetheart at the Royal Court Theatre and Clocks and Whistles at the Bush Theatre.